purusman/ent-comp/api.md

 	// returns something like:
 	//   [ { __id:0, num:1 },
 	//     { __id:7, num:6 }  ]

+## tick()

+Tells the ECS that a game tick has occurred, causing component `render` processors to fire.

+	ecs.createComponent({
+		name: foo,
+		processor: function(dt, states) {
+			// states is an array of state objects
+		}
+	})
+	ecs.tick(30)

+## render()

+Functions exactly like, but calls renderProcessor functions.
+This gives a second set of processors, called at separate timing, for games that tick and render in separate loops.

+	ecs.createComponent({
+		name: foo,
+		renderProcessor: function(dt, states) {
+			// states is an array of state objects
+		}
+	})
+	ecs.render(16.666)

 <!-- End ecs.js -->